 welcome to the psaee

-The PSAEE is here for citizens of colour who are experiencing discrimination in any (1) internal or (2) external public service competition.
-We receive and formalize the concerns of job-seekers and help remove barriers that job seekers may be experiencing through targeted programs - and we follow and monitor the outcomes.
+The PSAEE is here for citizens of colour to assist them in raising concern over their treatment in the public service hiring process.
 We conduct research and raise concern about systemic issues in the hiring processes of the public service.
-The organization assists citizens in challenging hiring decisions against their candidacies in public service competitions where there arises reasonable concern over unfairness, discrimination, or administrative error.
+The organization assists Canadian citizens in challenging hiring decisions against their candidacies in any internal or external public service competition where there arises reasonable concern over unfairness, discrimination, or administrative error.
 We say no to hiring discrimination - join us.

 For the PSAEE, the persistent lack of citizens of colour in socially significant roles in the public service is not an effect which can be explained by looking at the individual candidate.

 MORE VISIBLE MINORITY CITIZENS IN THE PUBLIC SERVICE FOR A REPRESENTATIVE INSTITUTION

 The PSAEE is working to identify and eliminate the administrative barriers in the hiring process which prevent citizens of colour from gaining employment in the public sector.
 It is a key strategic priority for the PSAEE to ensure that greater numbers of citizens of colour gain employment in socially significant roles within the public service in order to facilitate the development of a functionally representative public service for a future Canada - a public service which can faithfully recognize, understand, and serve the interests of all Canadians.
 Towards this end we are the first non-profit organization in Canada prioritizing focus on citizens of colour and the challenges they encounter in the stages of the public service hiring process.
 We offer specialized programs designed to remove barriers for citizens of colour so that they are able to secure work in any area of their training and interest in the public sector.

 visible minority citizens with university credentials are not able to gain employment in the public service